maiconpintoabreu/Spring5SecurityMongodbTest/README.md

 *	In Authorization select Bearer Token and copy the access_token on token field
 *	Send the request and the server will response if you have the required role
 ![alt text](https://raw.githubusercontent.com/maiconpintoabreu/Spring5SecurityMongodbTest/master/READMEImgs/print4.png)
-## Dependencies
-This project dependes of an external Mongodb on localhost, it will create a database named: TestDB, run the tests to create a sample. (new Feature add mongodb embedded)
 ### Plugins
 ```
 *	spring-context - 5.0.6.RELEASE